Is Mobile App Development Compatible with Vibe Coding?

 1. What exactly is vibe coding?

-Basic understanding helps significantly.
+A basic understanding obviously helps.
 You should know:

 - Programming concepts (variables, functions, loops)